 This is why it’s so important to go to your follow-up appointments.
 Share developments about your pain with your physician, as these hours and days after the accident are critical for putting you on the right path to recovery.

-If you notice that very little takes the pain away, or that you find it difficult to get through the day, there is no doubt you’ll feel some frustration and be unsure of next steps.
+If you notice that very little takes the pain away, or that you find it difficult to get through the day, there is no doubt you’ll feel some frustration and be unsure of the next steps.

 This is a good time to consider speaking with a Jacksonville whiplash injury attorney.
 If another person’s negligence caused the accident that led to whiplash or other serious injuries, you may be able to file a personal injury lawsuit to help you recover compensation.